hashgraph/hedera-services/hedera-node/docs/design/app/grpc.md

 The gRPC package in Hedera App defines `GrpcServerManager` interface with a number of lifecycle methods such as `start()`, `stop()` and `isRunning()`, and an implementation of this interface based on Netty.
-Hedera App runs at least one gRPC server on the port specified in the config, and optionally it will also attempt to run a gRPC servers on the TLS or node operator ports specified in the same config.
+Hedera App runs at least one gRPC server on the port specified in the config, and optionally it will also attempt to run additional gRPC servers on the TLS or node operator ports specified in the same config.

 ### NettyGrpcServerManager